pkimpel/retro-1620/software/retro-1620-Utilities/README.txt

     HTML/CSS page to explore progression of control panel lamp colors from full brightness to off.

+Paper-Tape-Decoder.html
+    Script to convert binary paper tape image files to the ASCII image file format used by retro-1620.

 Parity-Gen.html
     Script to generate a table of correct 6-bit odd parity for all possible 6-bit input combinations.

+Plotter-Decode-Gen.html
+    Script to generate a table that translates the paper tape codes used by the 1620 for the plotter into pen motion commands.

 retro-1620-Original-Memory-Preload.cmem
     Core memory image file to debug the original instruction decode,